spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 In previous editions of the specification, SPDX meant "Software Package Data Exchange".

-Starting with V3.0, SPDX means "System Package Data Exchange".
+Starting with V3.0, the scope of SPDX has expanded beyond software and now means "System Package Data Exchange".

 ## Structural Differences